Cinque Terre: Italy's Hidden Riviera

-Local: Yes, it is a wind called the Sirocco from Egypt, it's a hard wind and tomorrow will be the Libeccio and it will put the storm in Verrnaza from the southwest.
-Then the wind will change again after the storm it will be the wind from the Tramontana.
+Local: Yes, now they come Sirocco from Egypt, it’s a hard wind and tomorrow will be the Libeccio and it will put the storm in Vernazza.

-Local: The weather is good.
-If you know the weather in Vernazza, you don't need a weatherman.
+Local: The temperature go down and the...in the sky, it is good weather.
+If you know the weather in Vernazza, you don’t need a weatherman.

 Vernazza’s main square has some of the region’s finest restaurants.
 My friend Valerio works at Trattoria Gianni Franzi.

-Valerio: Buena sera, good evening everybody what shall I bring you to drink?
+Valerio: Buonasera, good evening everybody.
+What shall I bring you to drink?

 Rick: Yes, fish.

-Valerio: With fish you must have wine.
-If fish find water in your stomach they are going to swim again.
+Valerio: With fish you must have wine because if fish find water in your stomach they are going to swim again.
 You must drink wine.
 I suggest some from Cinque Terre.